Chigaga/area_calculation/README.md

 The code can be accessed in the following Python notebook:
  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Chigaga/area_calculation/blob/main/area_calculation.ipynb)

 The notebook provides functions necessary for the area calculation process and examples of their implementation.

+We used [Sunpy open source software package]('https://docs.sunpy.org/en/stable/') to access and process the solar images.
+We also thank Shantanu Jain for very helpful suggestions for the code development.

 ### Functions:
 - `calculate_pixel_area`